 What am I doing?

-I recently had a piece published in Australian Geographic on the search of the elusive platypus (a link is here if you would like a free copy), and a piece on the dangers of enclosed yabby traps (link here), but over the next year I will be working on expanding my platypus gallery to try and get further stories published both internationally and locally.
-My hope is that in really raising awareness of the human made challenges that we are creating for this little monotreme, that maybe we (i.e. Australians) will act before it is to late.
+My hope is that in further raising awareness of the human made issues we are creating for this little monotreme, that maybe we (i.e. Australians) will act before it is to late.
 We can’t allow the platypus to move from being ‘near threatened’ to being ‘vulnerable’ to extinction.
 We just can’t.

 What can you do?

 If you live in Australia, there are lots of things you can do to help.
 For example: